 Experiencing stress is a natural part of the human condition.
 It’s your body’s response to a perceived threat or challenging situation.
 Temporary periods of stress are not detrimental to your health.
 It can offer benefits by increasing alertness and energy to meet competitive or confronting events.

 Stress can present both internally (illness, mindset) or externally (social, environmental, diet) and may be triggered by our surroundings or unrealistic demands we place on ourselves.
-Stress becomes problematic when we experience a persistent state of elevated stress, known as chronic stress, and are unable to physiologically return to a state of homeostasis (internal equilibrium.)
+It becomes problematic when we experience a persistent state of elevated stress, known as chronic stress, and we are unable to physiologically return to a state of homeostasis (internal equilibrium.)

 Some people appear to thrive in stressful situations, while others become quickly overwhelmed.
 This is due to some people possessing greater stress resilience and a better ability to recover through engagement of the rest-and-digest response.